Best Unusual Things to do in Rome

 Learn to make food like the Italians

 What better way to embrace Italian culinary culture than to learn to make Italian food in a cooking class?
 All it takes is booking one of our cooking classes.
-From learning how to prepare a complete Roman meal (including carbonara, artichokes and saltimbocca alla romana), to learning the secrets behind pasta or pizza-making, we’ve got you covered with these cooking classes in Trastevere and the historic center.
+From learning how to prepare Roman pasta dishes (carbonara, cacio e pepe, and amatriciana), to learning the secrets behind pasta or pizza-making, we’ve got you covered with these cooking classes in Trastevere and the historic center.
 The Chef will be there every step of the way, teaching you everything you need to know.
 Get ready, because you will learn to make homemade pasta / pizza / Roman delicacies from scratch.
 After you’ve cooked away, sit down and enjoy your meal over lunch!